The tax form you receive indicating total UI benefits received and taxes withheld during a calendar year.

-A decision on a request for insured status, a UI claim for benefits, or any UI issue.
+A decision on a request for insured status, an unemployment insurance claim for benefits, or any unemployment insurance issue.

 The date a determination is made.

-A individual becomes unemployed as a result of a declared disaster and lacks the necessary earnings to qualify for an unemployment insurance claim, the individual may be eligible to receive benefits based on non-covered wages.
+If you become unemployed as a result of a declared disaster and lack the necessary earnings to qualify for an unemployment insurance claim, you may be eligible to receive benefits based on non-covered wages.

 EFFECTIVE DATE (Benefits)

-The date the individuals benefit year begins.
-UI claims always begin on a Sunday.
-Usually, it is the Sunday of the week in which the UI claim is actually filed.
+The date your benefit year begins.
+Unemployment insurance claims always begin on the Sunday of the week in which the UI claim is actually filed.

 EMPLOYMENT APPEAL BOARD

-On appeal, the Employment Appeal Board reviews UI benefit decisions made by an IWD ALJ.
-It is appointed by the governor and confirmed by the Iowa Senate.
+On appeal, the Employment Appeal Board (EAB) reviews UI benefit decisions made by an IWD ALJ.
+Members of the EAB are appointed by the governor and confirmed by the Iowa Senate.
 One member represents employers, one represents employees, and one is a representative of the public.
-Located in the Department of Inspections and Appeals.
+The EAB is located in the Department of Inspections and Appeals.

-An Iowa UI Division employee who makes determinations of eligibility on a UI claim.
+An Iowa Unemployment Insurance Division employee who makes determinations of eligibility on an unemployment insurance claim.

-An informal interview, usually held over the phone, in which both the individual and employee present information regarding the initial claim.
+An informal interview, usually held over the phone, in which both you and the employer present information regarding the initial claim.

 A claim in which there are wages earned from a Federal employer during the base period.
-IWD will send a request to the Federal employer to determine if the wages can be assigned to Iowa to be used on a claim.
+We will send a request to the Federal employer to determine if the wages can be assigned to Iowa to be used on an unemployment insurance claim.

-The willful misrepresentation or nondisclosure of a material fact by a individual for the purpose of obtaining benefits to which the person is not entitled.
+The willful misrepresentation or nondisclosure of a material fact for the purpose of obtaining benefits to which you are not entitled.

-An application by a worker for a determination of eligibility for UI and computation of weekly and maximum benefit amounts.
+An application by a worker for a determination of eligibility for unemployment insurance and computation of weekly and maximum benefit amounts.

-The calendar quarter immediately before the quarter in which the UI claim is filed.
+The calendar quarter immediately before the quarter in which the effective date falls.

 MAXIMUM BENEFIT AMOUNT (MBA)

-The total amount of UI benefits available to an individual during a benefit year.
+The total amount of unemployment insurance benefits available to you during a benefit year.

 A claim in which there are military wages earned during the base period.
-The individual must have served on active duty in the Armed Forces or served at least 90 consecutive days of active service in a US Military Reserve Force.
-The individual must provide the agency with their DD214 (member copy 4) to determine their eligibility.
+You must have served on active duty in the Armed Forces or served at least 180 consecutive days of active service in a US Military Reserve Force.
+You must provide the agency with your DD214 (member copy 4) to determine your eligibility.

-Eligibility for UI benefits based on the gross insured wages paid to the individual in the base period.
+Eligibility for unemployment insurance benefits based on the gross insured wages paid to you during the base period.
 The maximum and minimum benefit amounts are determined by law and are subject to change each year.

-UI benefits received by an individual who was not entitled because of disqualification, earnings or for other reasons.
+Unemployment insurance benefits you received but were not entitled to because of disqualification, earnings or for other reasons.

-A notice to IWD about a potentially disqualifying eligibility issue for UI benefits.
-Protest on a claim may be initiated by the employer, the individual claiming benefits, or by IWD.
+A notice to us about a potentially disqualifying eligibility issue for unemployment insurance benefits.
+Protests on a claim may be initiated by the employer, the individual claiming benefits, or by us.

-Any break in filing weekly claims (break in reporting status) will require the individual to file another initial claim application during the week they want to start collecting benefits again.
+Any break in filing weekly claims (break in reporting status) will require you to file another initial claim application during the week you want to start collecting benefits again.
 Any employment during the break must be reported.

 REGISTER FOR WORK

-A process by which a individual may establish eligibility for UI through reemployment following a determination of ineligibility and a period of disqualification.
+A process by which you may establish eligibility for unemployment insurance through reemployment following a determination of ineligibility and a period of disqualification.

 SECOND BENEFIT YEAR

-To be eligible for a second claim year, individuals must earn wages in covered employment of at least eight times their weekly benefit amount since the effective date of their previous unemployment claim.
+To be eligible for a second claim year, you must earn wages in covered employment of at least eight times your weekly benefit amount since the effective date of your previous unemployment claim.

-When an employer pays a laid off worker for dismissal, termination, or separation and includes wages in lieu of notice.
+When an employer pays you for dismissal, termination, or separation, including wages in lieu of notice.
 This is 100 percent deductible.

 TRAINING EXTENSION BENEFITS

-Programs available for individuals who are unemployed or underemployed as a result of increased foreign imports.
+Programs available if you are unemployed or underemployed as a result of increased foreign imports.
 An employer must be certified as Trade eligible by the US Department of Labor.

 VALID UI CLAIM

-An application for UI benefits that meets all the eligibility conditions specified by the law and establishes a benefit year.
+An application for unemployment insurance benefits that meets all the eligibility conditions specified by the law and establishes a benefit year.

 WEEKLY BENEFIT AMOUNT (WBA)

-The amount payable to an individual for a payable week of unemployment.
+The amount payable to you for a payable week of unemployment.